The COVID-19 pandemic has revealed one of the most important elements of a practice’s value to its patients: trust.

 COVID-19 has changed this.
 Patients have all new (very understandable) concerns with the facility itself — is it being cleaned and managed well?
 Does the check-in process reflect best social distancing practices?
 Is the allied and auxiliary staff taking necessary precautions?

-All of this means that the hospital or business operations have become more visible, and more important, to patients than ever before.
+All of this means that the hospital or business operations have become more visible, and more importantly, to patients than ever before.
 And that’s being reflected in the number and types of reviews that patients are leaving.

 Cleanliness, organization, process, not keeping people waiting and exposed — these are the things that patients are going to be looking for in reviews right now.